lann/wasm-wave/README.md

 Lists are encoded as a square-braketed sequence of comma-separated values.
 Trailing commas are permitted.

-`list<char>` → `['a', 'b', 'c']`
+`list<char>` → `[]`, `['a', 'b', 'c']`

 ### Records

 Records are encoded as curly-braced set of comma-separated record entries.
 Trailing commas are permitted.
 Each record entry consists of a field label, a colon, and a value.
-Record entries with the `option`-typed value `none` may be omitted.
 Fields may be present in any order.
+Record entries with the `option`-typed value `none` may be omitted; if all of a record's fields are omitted in this way the "empty" record must be encoded as `{:}` (to disambiguate from an empty `flags` value).

 ```clike
 record example {